-Previous Sculpture classes introduced new methods in expressing your artistic vision in the third dimension, Sculpture V will expand on various types of resin for sculptural works.
-Specific assignments will be given to students that are designed to develop sculptural concepts and continue the development in your artistic philosophy.
+By this point, you should have an inclination toward the sculptural methods you prefer.
+This class emphasizes refinement as well as the ability to express your vision not only through sculpture but through the artist statement.
+Students will write a proposal for each project.
+Each project will explore and develop sculptural concepts and continue the cultivation in your artistic philosophy.
 Students can expect help and guidance, although part of the purpose for the course is to develop independence and self-confidence in their work.
 Learn by doing.

-SPECIAL NOTE
+\SPECIAL NOTE\